-We aim for all our meals to be made from 100% organic produce.
-Sometimes organic ingredients are simply not available but this is in the minority of cases and we are always looking to source an even more extensive range.
-At present we still manage to provide 100% organic produce for the overwhelming majority of meals.
-This drastically reduces the amount of harmful pesticides and other chemicals used such as sweeteners, colours or flavours, and ensures a good balance of nutrients is provided.
+We aim for all our meals to be made from organic produce.
+Sometimes organic ingredients are simply not available, however we are always looking to source an even more extensive range.

 Unless parents request otherwise, all children who require them wear our ‘cotton bottom’ washable nappies whilst at nursery which are laundered off site by a professional laundry business.
 This service is provided at no extra charge.